Censorship in Italy

-In Italy, freedom of press is guaranteed by the Constitution of 1948.
-This freedom was specifically established in response to the censorship which occurred during the fascist regime of Benito Mussolini (1922–1945).
+In Italy, freedom of the press is guaranteed by the Constitution of 1948.
+This freedom was specifically established in response to the censorship which occurred during the fascist regime of Benito Mussolini (1922–1943).
 Censorship continues to be an issue of debate in the modern era.
+In 2015, Freedom House classified the Italian press as "partly free", while in the report of the same year Reporters Without Borders placed Italy in 73rd place in the world for freedom of the press.